michelekorosec/CandyPopularity/README.md

 This Repo contains
-1) A csv file with candy popularity data
+1) A CSV file with candy popularity data (source: https://github.com/fivethirtyeight/data/tree/master/candy-power-ranking)
 2) A Jupyter notebook exploring the data
-3) A management summery slide containing the most important findings
+3) A management summary slide (PDF) containing the most important findings